A practical guide to Zendesk chat analytics

 Expert Verified

-If you’re running a support team, you probably know the feeling: you’re swimming in data but can’t find a single, solid answer.
-You have thousands of chat transcripts in Zendesk, but making sense of them feels like a huge chore.
-You can see the numbers go up or down, but you can’t quite pinpoint why.
+If you're running a support team, you probably know the feeling: Zendesk provides a wealth of data, and learning to extract the most actionable insights is a rewarding process.
+You have thousands of chat transcripts in Zendesk, and with the right approach, you can turn them into a goldmine of information.
+You can see the numbers go up or down, and with a bit of extra analysis, you can pinpoint exactly why.

 That's what this guide is for.
 We're going to talk about Zendesk chat analytics in a practical way.
 We'll cover the metrics that are actually worth your time and how to look past the basic reports.
 The goal is to find insights you can actually use to make life better for your team and your customers.

-We’ll look at what you can do with Zendesk’s own tools, but we’ll also be honest about where they fall short.
-Then, we’ll explore how adding a layer of AI to your helpdesk can fill in those gaps and give you a much clearer picture.
+We’ll look at what you can do with Zendesk’s own robust tools, and we'll also explore how adding a layer of AI to your helpdesk can complement those features and give you a much clearer picture.

 What is Zendesk chat analytics?